The Military in Spain: Modernizing Forces for the Future

 Naval Power

-The fleet also includes:
+The fleet consists of:

 • 5 frigates